wowyuarm/blog/src/data/blog/the-trinity-of-ai-coding.md

 title: The Trinity of AI Coding and Context Engineering
 description: How do we design a runnable cognitive environment and operating system for AI?
 We need to know not only what to do, but also how to make AI understand.
 pubDatetime: 2025-07-04T07:29:28.000Z
-slug: the-trinity-of-ai-coding
-lang: en
 tags:
   - AI/coding
   - AI/context
 ---

 AI coding requires a **trinity**.
 I'm not inclined to call it vibe coding, although this process can be fully automated.
 However, the most important part is the continuous communication and dynamic adjustment optimization process.

-* The requirement proposer and current integrator (human core);
+- The requirement proposer and current integrator (human core);
-* The architect who understands the requirements and has **complete context** of the project from 0 to 100 (Gemini-2.5-pro);
+- The architect who understands the requirements and has **complete context** of the project from 0 to 100 (Gemini-2.5-pro);
-* The engineer who can specifically execute the architect's requirements (I currently prefer using the VS Code plugin Augment).
+- The engineer who can specifically execute the architect's requirements (I currently prefer using the VS Code plugin Augment).

 Both the architect and engineer are AI.
 Every system prompt must be **customized for specific projects** and kept **dynamically updated in real-time**.
 Remember not to use generic architect or engineer prompts.
 This can also be achieved by continuously communicating with AI to clarify direction and requirements.
 What's needed is constant iteration.